 “Well, I explained that he’s a love slave and that you’re my boyfriend, so he doesn’t need to make love to you.”

 “We’re staying away from the bedroom.
 Time to make some money,”

 “My butt’s too worn out for street hustling.”

 “What happened to that innocent boy who just couldn’t help himself when he got high?”

 “He needs to get high now.”

-We rode to Michael’s where there was all sorts of activity, mostly preparations for next week’s party.
-An authentic Elizabethan Globe Theatre stage with surrounding seats was going up.
-I asked Mike Sr. if there was going to be a pit where the kids could stand in front while the adults were seated.
+We ride to Michael’s where there’s all sorts of activity, mostly preparations for next week’s party.
+An authentic Elizabethan Globe Theatre stage with surrounding seats is going up.
+I ask Mike Sr. if there is going to be a pit where the kids can stand in front while the adults are seated.